 Austin watched from the corner of his eye as a group of people danced wildly around a blazing supermarket.
 The world was going mad.
 He pushed the accelerator a little harder, wanting, needing, to be out of this city.
-By the time dawn came they were rolling across back roads bordered by high green hedgerows.
-On the radio, presenters continued to hold out the accepted line of 'stay home, talk to no one'.
+By the time dawn came, they were rolling across back roads bordered by high green hedgerows.
+On the radio, presenters continued to hold out the accepted line of, 'stay home, talk to no one'.

-Julie tried to phone her parents but couldn't get through.
-In the end she tried Skyping them and by some miracle a fuzzy image of her mother appeared on screen.
+Julie tried to phone her parents, but couldn't get through.
+In the end, she tried Skyping them, and by some miracle, a fuzzy image of her mother appeared on screen.
 At the sight of her, Julie burst into tears.

-"Mom, Mom can you hear me?" she balled.
+"Mom, Mom, can you hear me?" she balled.

-“I can sweetheart, are you all right?"
+“I can, sweetheart.
+Are you all right?"

 "We're fine, Mom.
 We're coming to get you, tomorrow or the day after."
-Julie said
+Julie said.

-"Don't Julie, the TV said we should stay home."
+"Don't, Julie.
+The TV said we should stay home."
 On screen, Julies Mom worried at the corner of her cardigan before she said, "I think your father is sick.
 I haven't been able to wake him all day."

 "Oh God!" said Julie, burying her head in her hands.
 Austin turned the laptop toward him and asked, "Mrs Ryan, how are you coping?"

-"I will Mrs Ryan, I'll take..." just then the doorbell in Julie’s parents’ house rung.
+"I will, Mrs Ryan, I'll take..." just then, the doorbell in Julie’s parents’ house rung.

-"It must be the doctor," said Mrs Ryan jumping to her feet leaving the Skype connection running.
+"It must be the doctor," said Mrs Ryan, jumping to her feet leaving the Skype connection running.

-"What's going on?" she asked groggily.
+"What's going on?" she asked, groggily.

-"Clear the road!" he yelled, his words sounded extra loud as they bounced back at him from the inside of his gas mask.
+"Clear the road!" he yelled; his words sounded extra loud as they bounced back at him from the inside of his gas mask.

 "Did you kill him?"
 Julie asked, her voice still half-drunk with sleep.

-“No, but if I let him stop us we were going to die.
+“No, but if I let him stop us, we were going to die.
 She had the Fever.”

-"I'm not like them and I didn't kill him, I just nicked him," he lied, not believing the words himself.
+"I'm not like them, and I didn't kill him, I just nicked him," he lied, not believing the words himself.

-Night came in on them fast and the petrol needle was resting on empty.
-If they didn't find fuel soon they'd never reach Kerry.
+Night came in on them fast, and the petrol needle was resting on empty.
+If they didn't find fuel soon, they'd never reach Kerry.

-“I know, but we have to try,” Austin said, turning the Jeep into gate.
-The lane lead to a farm house sitting on top of a gentle hill.
-He began blowing the horn as he neared the house.
-Julie looked shocked, after all the effort they had made to stay hidden he was now making sure everyone heard them coming.
+“What I have to,” he said and the Jeep slowly bumped up the rough lane.
+The farm stood at the base of a gentle hill.
+He beeped the horn a couple of times as he neared the building.
+Julie looked shocked, after all the effort they had made to stay hidden, he was making sure everyone for miles heard them.

 "What are you doing?" she asked, bewildered and dismayed.

-"Are you, or any of your family sick?”
+"Are you, or any of your family, sick?”

-“Has anyone been to the farm in the last two weeks?”
+“Has anyone been to the farm in the last two days?”

 “How many are in your family?”

 “Four.
-Myself, my husband and two boys.”
+Myself, my husband, and two boys.”

 “Has everyone remained inside the building since the emergency began?”

-“Yes...no,” said the woman “my husband and eldest son went to get some help four days ago and have not come back yet.”
+“Yes...no,” said the woman.
+“My husband, and eldest son, went to get some help four days ago and have not come back, yet.”
 Austin noticed the woman lower the slash hook a little.
 She so wanted to believe that he was here to help.
 He had to reassure her.